jlangch/venice/doc/readme/functions.md

 or bind them with `letfn` as required with _Clojure_.

-Nevertheless alternately calling functions can cause stack overflows if the recursion is to deep.
+Nevertheless alternately calling functions can cause stack overflows if the recursion is too deep.
 In such a case one needs to use `loop` - `recur`.

 ```clojure
 (do